openshift/microshift/packaging/kickstart/README.md

 Set variables pointing to secrets included in `kickstart.ks`.

 * `PULL_SECRET` file contents are copied to `/etc/crio/openshift-pull-secret`
-  at the post-install stage to authenticate OpenShift registry access.
+  at the post-install stage to authenticate OpenShift container registry access.
 * `USER_PASSWD` setting is used as an encrypted password for the `redhat` user for logging into the host.